workrahul22/learning/2. Low Level Design/LowLevelDesign.md

         Animal --> None
 ```

-Now lets say we have 8 different behaviours then how many different subclass will be there to support.
+Now let's say we have 8 different behaviours then how many different subclass will be there to support.
     Number of class = $2^8$  # very bad design to implement.

-Issues with Inheritence
+Issues with Inheritance
     1. class overload
     2. code duplication.

-we should only use Inheritence when we only talk about physical properties.
-And when we talk about behaviour we should not use inheritance. we should use interface.
+we should only use inheritance when we talk about physical properties.
+And when we talk about behaviour we should not use inheritance. we should use an interface.

-If a behaviour is certain then that can be included in the base class of inheritance other wise create an interface for that behaviour.
+If a behavior is certain then that can be included in the base class of inheritance other create an interface for that behaviour.

 ```mermaid
     classDiagram